jaffamonkey/example-test-from-native-js-to-cucumberjs/docs/README1st.md

 ## What's installed

-* `w3c-webdriver` A "remote control" for web browsers; enable us to perform browser actions using code
+* `selenium-webdriver` A "remote control" for web browsers; enable us to perform browser actions using code
-* `chromedriver` ChromeDriver is a separate program that w3c-webdriver uses to control Chrome
+* `chromedriver` ChromeDriver is a separate program that Selemium Webdriver uses to control Chrome
 * `body-parser` This is for the API server and cleans input data
 * `express` A mininal application server for the API server
 * `superagent` Provides features for testing API's